-Energy Efficiency Starts With the FramingPart of the effort to achieve today's high energy standards starts with the framing.
-We do a lot of things in our framing to help make our homes more energy efficient.
-This includes framing techniques like California corners, ladder tees, and insulated headers.
-In the video above, you can see an example of a ladder tee.
-Ordinarily, when connecting an interior wall to an exterior wall, you would extend the framing on the interior wall to be flush to the exterior of the home.
-In a ladder tee, the interior wall framing stops short of the exterior wall, allowing us to put insulation back behind the wall in the space that would ordinarily be blocked off by the 2 by 4.
+Energy Efficiency Starts With the FramingThe energy efficiency in today's homes starts with the frame.
+We do many things to make our frames more efficient, such as using ladder tees, California corners, and insulated headers for better insulation.
+Ordinarily, when connecting an interior wall to an exterior wall, you would extend the framing on the interior wall to be flush to the home's exterior.
+In a ladder tee, the interior wall framing stops short of the exterior wall, allowing us to put insulation back behind the wall in the space that the 2x4 would ordinarily block off.
 We also use California corners on all the exterior corners.
-This technique leaves extra space for insulation to go all the way back into the corners, making your home well insulated, tight, and giving you low energy bills.
-We use an R3 foam sheathing in all of our headers to get a higher R-value and achieve the energy rating.
+This technique leaves extra space for insulation to go all the way back into the corners, making your home well insulated, tight and giving you low energy bills.
+Lastly, we use an R3 foam sheathing in all of our headers to get a higher R-value and achieve the energy rating.

 Energy Efficient Windows

-At Tilson Homes, we use a double pane vinyl tilt sash window.
-They're all American made and have a limited lifetime warranty on the frames.
+At Tilson Homes, we use double-pane, vinyl windows.
+They're all American-made and have a limited lifetime warranty on the frames.
 The windows are also tilt sash, allowing you to tilt the windows panes in for easy cleaning and then close them back up with a nice, tight seal.
-All of the windows come with stickers showing their solar heat gain coefficient, U factor, and other important energy efficiency details.
+All windows come with stickers showing their solar heat gain coefficient, U factor, and other important energy efficiency details.
 That information is really important when we're designing your HVAC system.

 Right-Sized, Matched HVAC Systems

 As tight as we're building these homes, it's important to have the right-sized air conditioner.
 You can put too much tonnage on a house or too little.
-We use a software called Manual J that takes into consideration the square footage of living area, ceiling height to calculate the cubic footage, and the solar heat gain coefficients.
-All of this information is used to calculate the exact tonnage that your home will need to achieve the desired climate inside.
+We use a software called Manual J that considers the square footage of the living area as well as ceiling height to calculate the cubic footage, and the solar heat gain coefficients.
+This information is used to calculate the exact tonnage that your home will need to achieve the desired climate inside.

 Handling Moisture Inside Your Home

 We spend a lot of time and energy keeping moisture and water vapor out of the home.
-It's equally important to deal with the moisture we deliberately put in the home like in a shower.
+It's equally important to deal with the moisture we deliberately put in the home, like in a shower.
 We use several methods to keep that moisture from getting into the walls and staying in your home.
 On a shower pan, the first thing we're going to do is put in a rubber membrane that goes up about 18 to 24 inches all the way around with no seams.
 It's one solid monolithic piece.
-Then, we put up a cementitious fiberboard called HardieBacker, which is an impermeable surface unlike sheetrock.
+Then, we put up a cementitious fiberboard called HardieBacker™, an impermeable surface, unlike sheetrock.
 Finally, we paint on a waterproofing membrane.